jfaylon/enrich-product-backend/README.md

 - Finalize Serverless Framework configuration for production-ready cloud deployment (e.g., AWS Lambda, API Gateway).
 - Transition background task queue from ElasticMQ (local) to AWS SQS in production environments.
 - Expand the use of environment variables to allow easy customization of backend endpoints, feature toggles, deployment environment flags, and other configurations without requiring codebase changes.
 This will improve developer experience and production deployment flexibility.
+- Introduce file size validation when users upload CSV/XLSX files.
+Given the constraints of serverless architectures (such as Lambda timeout and memory limits), enforcing an upload size limit will help prevent timeout errors during product parsing and processing, and will enhance system stability at scale.

 ---